trexminer/T-Rex/README.md

   * _hashrate-avr_ - Changes sliding window size in real time.
 Usage: `http://127.0.0.1:4067/control?hashrate-avr=1`.
   It will set sliding window of size 1 sec.
 If you prefer POST set the request body to `{"hashrate-avr": 1}`.

-  * _gpu-report-interval_ - Changes frequency of GPUs reports appearance in log.
-Usage: `http://127.0.0.1:4067/control?gpu-report-interval=10`.
-Now you will see GPUs stats every 10th share.
-If you prefer POST set the request body to `{"gpu-report-interval": 10}`.
-Btw, you can disable stats (enter quiet mode) by setting gpu-report-interval to 0.

   * _no-color_ - Disables color output to console.
 Usage: `http://127.0.0.1:4067/control?no-color=true`.
 To enable: `http://127.0.0.1:4067/control?no-color=false`.
   If you prefer POST set the request body to `{"no-color": true}`.